Campaign of the Month: October 2017

 Wright would likely have met final death rebelling against his sire (submission did not come readily to him) if he hadn’t clashed with Vidal’s pawns in NOPD and had the sense to let them take him into custody rather than resist arrest.
 He came to the attentions of Rocco Agnello and Philip Maldonato before sunlight could burn him to ash in his jail cell, and the two older Kindred arranged his release and presented him with a chance to start his Requiem over again.
 Breaking the blood bond to his sire took an immense effort of will, and nearly as long as any jail sentence, but also won Wright his benefactors’ respect.
 The neonate Brujah was now fully his own Kindred and gladly threw in his lot with the Lancea et Sanctum.
-It wasn’t much later that Wright accepted a position as one of Sheriff Donovan’s hounds—in his own words, the position allowed him to “come down on sick fucks like my sire, an’ come down on ’em hard.”
+It wasn’t much later that Wright accepted a position as a hound on the Guard de Ville—in his own words, the position allowed him to “come down on sick fucks like my sire, an’ come down on ’em hard.”
 It was not without some irony that the gangbanger noted he had become a cop.

 The Brujah’s street-level connections and knowledge of gang culture have proven a useful resource to his Sanctified masters, even if many Anarchs consider him a sellout (aren’t all Brujah supposed to be one of them?) and the Baron’s faction publicly disdain him as a traitor.
 Privately, most Acolytes well know what sort of monster Doc Xola is, and are either regretful or simply resigned to the fact that his childe doesn’t number among the Baron’s faithful.
 Wright pays his detractors little mind.
 To the city at large, the Brujah is a devoted hound who enforces Vidal’s laws with simultaneous gusto and grim resolve.
 In contrast to his stoic superior, Wright has a biting and often sarcastic sense of humor.
 Few of the Kindred on its receiving end would likely describe him as funny.
 Lawbreakers who try to be funny back, or anyone who calls him the prince’s lapdog, usually wind up on the receiving end of his trademark titanium baseball bat.